ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

 [[SQL-Match]]
 ### SQL - `MATCH`

 Queries the database in a declarative manner, using pattern matching.
-This feature was introduced in version 2.2.

 **Simplified Syntax**